altocodenl/tagaway/readme.md

 - Pics
    - Search box height is incorrect.
 Must match to original design markup.
 When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
 It shouldn't do that.
+   - Adjust height of sidebar__inner-section when switching from main tag view to selected tags view.
+They should have different heights.
    - Implement video streaming.

 - Safari bugs